wp-plugins/fv-antispam/readme.txt

 = Why are you putting blacklisted comments into trash? =

 Same reason as above question, if a comments is already blacklisted, you don't want to think about it in spam folder.

+= I have a problem with my Filled in forms and I suspect it's caused by your plugin =

+When you are logged in you should see a notice above each protected Filled in form.
+You will also see a warning in wp-admin Dashboard if there is any conflict with your Filled in forms.